xyjrshank/pact-workshop-jvm/README.md

 > Task :providers:springboot-provider:pactVerify_Our_Provider FAILED

-Verifying a pact between Our Little Consumer and Our_Provider [Using File /home/ronald/Development/Projects/Pact/pact-workshop-jvm/providers/springboot-provider/build/pacts/Our Little Consumer-Our Provider.json]
+Verifying a pact between SampleConsumer and Our_Provider [Using File /home/ronald/Development/Projects/Pact/pact-workshop-jvm/providers/springboot-provider/build/pacts/SampleConsumer-SampleProvider.json]
   Given data count > 0
          WARNING: State Change ignored as there is no stateChange URL a request for json data